Colorado Medicaid Puts Hold on PARs March 2024

 HCPF (Colorado Department of Health Care Policy & Financing) states that these changes “allow the Department time to engage with stakeholders, train providers on operational changes, evaluate benefit policy, and notify Health First Colorado (Colorado’s Medicaid program) members before the pause is lifted”.

-We recently reached out to families regarding recent changes in Colorado Medicaid’s PAR process that were resulting in an uptick in denials when cases were up for review by Kepro.
+We recently reached out to families regarding recent changes in Colorado Medicaid’s PAR process that were resulting in an uptick in denials when cases were up for review by Acentra Health (formerly known as Kepro).
 We greatly appreciate the questions, support, and proactive approaches enacted by our caregivers in response.

 We are thrilled to inform you that there has been a moratorium placed on PAR reviews until this process can be better implemented.
 This update is a result of tireless efforts from PASCO’s advocacy team.
 Our team worked with local policymakers and legal teams to help bring this burdensome process to light and increase awareness of how much these denials can inhibit individuals from receiving the care they deserve.
 After many calls, meetings, and petitions from our advocacy team and other local community partners, Colorado Medicaid decided to put a pause on the PAR process.
 They will use this time to work with families, home health agencies, and other stakeholders to identify individual and family needs, key issues, and opportunities to improve the PAR process.